On the Bandstand

-On the Bandstand is an album by American country music artist Buck Owens, released in 1963.
+On the Bandstand is the fourth studio album by American country music artist Buck Owens, released in 1963.
 It peaked at Number 2 on the Billboard Country Albums charts.

-The CD re-issued in 1995 by Sundazed Records includes "Sweethearts in Heaven" and "We're the Talk of the Town", 1963 Top 20 duet single Owens recorded with Rose Maddox.
+The CD re-issued in 1995 by Sundazed Music includes "Sweethearts in Heaven" and "We're the Talk of the Town", 1963 Top 20 duet single Owens recorded with Rose Maddox.